ApiLogicServer/Docs/docs/Tech-Learning.md

-There is a conventional approach to learning a framework such as Flask: start with a Tutorial, build something small, and gradually increase your knowledge.
+There is a conventional approach to learning a framework such as Flask: start with a Tutorial, build something small, and gradually increase functionality as you increase your knowledge.
 There are dozens to hundreds of such Tutorials, and they are very helpful.

-Here we offer a complementary approach.
-It's based on a ***running project*** you can explore within a minute, to learn how it works -- and how to create it, *in seconds*.
+Here we offer a complementary approach, one that entirely reverses the script.
+It's based on a ***running project*** you can explore within a minute, run it, alter it, debug it -- and then how to *create* it, *in seconds*.

 &nbsp;